syncfusion-content/blazor-docs/blazor/pivot-table/pivot-chart.md

 As like other chart types it can be changed using the property [Type](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotChartSeries.html#Syncfusion_Blazor_PivotView_PivotChartSeries_Type) in [PivotChartSeries](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotChartSettings.html#Syncfusion_Blazor_PivotView_PivotChartSettings_ChartSeries) class.

-In the below code sample, the **Pie** chart is rendered, and the other accumulation charts can be switched using the drop-down list.
+In the following code sample, the **Pie** chart is rendered, and the other accumulation charts can be switched using the drop-down list.

 ```cshtml
 @using Syncfusion.Blazor.PivotView